evkx/evkx.github.io/content/models/lancia/ypsilon/Ypsilon/_index.md

 ## Availability & Pricing

-This model had a world premiere on 14.02.2024, and deliveries started in June 2024.<div class="mt-3 mb-3">
+The Volkswagen Lancia Ypsilon had its world premiere on 14.02.2024, with deliveries starting in June 2024.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Lancia Ypsilon </strong>
 </a>